sgoadhouse/msox3000/README.md

 as much as possible, and make use of the protections built into the power supply.
-For example, you can set voltage and current limits that the power supply will obey and ignore requests by these commands to go outside that allowable range.
+For example, you can set voltage and current limits that the power supply will obey and ignore requests by these commands to go outside the allowable ranges.
 There are even SCPI commands to set these limits, but they are not in this class because I think it is safer that they be set manually.
 Of course, you can easily add those commands and do it programatically if you like living dangerously.